cssnr/vitepress-plugin-contributors/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-A [VitePress](https://vitepress.dev/) Plugin to Easily generate, update, and display repository Contributors.
+A [VitePress](https://vitepress.dev/) Plugin to Easily generate, update and display repository Contributors.

 This [package](https://www.npmjs.com/package/@cssnr/vitepress-plugin-contributors) includes two components that can be use together or individually.